 How Much Can You Make With Print-On-Demand

 Some print-0n-demand services allow artists and photographers to choose how much royalties they will receive for each sale.
-For example, if a premium 8 x 10 canvas print costs 42.00 for production and the artist wants to receive $10 per sale, the canvas’s cost will be $52.00 + tax and shipping.
+For example, if a premium 8 x 10 canvas print costs 42.00 for production and the artist wants to receive $10 per sale, the canvas will cost $52.00 + tax and shipping.

 Other POD services only give a percentage of each sale and do not allow the artists to alter the product’s price.

-Research some of the top POD sites to see what is the best for your art business goals.
+Research some top POD sites to see what is the best for your art business goals.

 Popular Print-On-Demand Sites: